-The other 2 were recently implemented following the Syrian crisis.
+The next 2 MMUs were established in response to the Syrian crisis.
 The Lebanese healthcare system was already stretched before the influx of Syrians and relied heavily on the private sector.
-Syrians displaced face several obstacles when accessing healthcare including the expensive cost of services, geographical challenges, and restricted coverage criteria.
+Displaced Syrians face several obstacles when accessing healthcare, including high service costs, geographical challenges, and restricted coverage criteria.

-The presence of the Syrians displaced affected particularly the North and the Beqaa governorate.
-The first Mobile Medical Unit was implemented in 2014 in Akkar (North) and the second one in 2016 in Kefraya (West Beqaa).
+The presence of displaced Syrians particularly affected the North and the Beqaa governorate.
+In response, 1 MMU was launched in Akkar (North) in 2014, followed by another in Kefraya (West Beqaa) in 2016.

 The main goals of the Mobile Medical Unit Project are to: